NOTHING IS LOST

 Snapping out of it, I found myself already briefing the batch on safety precautions.
 I had no idea when I started speaking and where I was going with my sentence, which made me stutter and stop.
 It all felt so strange, as if my consciousness set me to autopilot and traveled somewhere far, far away...eons away...then came back and picked up the controls once again.

 All around me were confused faces.
 Three boys and two girls.
-Couldn’t be older than twenty-five.
+Ages starting at seven-teen, but none older than twenty-five.
 Obviously first time traveling.
 They were all waiting for me to gather myself and continue my idea.
-Somehow, I did.

-The leaves overhead were dry, taking in the light from the sun and adding their colorful spin, then covering us in hues of bright violet.
+The leaves overhead were dry, taking in the light from the sun and adding their colorful spin, then covering us in hues of bright blue, then violet, then red.

 That night, we camped at ground level.
 I tried catching a glimpse through the leaves here and there, but it felt like an insult to the stars and to my new scope.
 I stopped.
 It was easy to show restraint, knowing that the following night we were going to camp along the Vertical.

 As morning came, one of the two couples were facing problems in paradise.
 It took all my patience to not freak out.
-We were in the middle of the man-eating Holt, the biggest natural disaster humanity had ever faced, and somehow those two lovebirds found something more important to fight over.
+We were in the middle of the man-eating Holt, the biggest natural disaster humanity had ever faced, most definitely looking in the face of a drawn-out extinction event, but somehow those two lovebirds found something more important to fight over.

 I eventually did, in fact, freak out.

-It was almost time to set up the camp and my enthusiasm was starting to show.
+It was almost time to set up the camp, and my enthusiasm was starting to show.
 Taking short breaks to write in the journal helped contain my emotions.
+I had to make it look as if tough decisions were being made.
 It was finally happening…The batch was also very excited to see the horizon for the first time in their lives.
-Who would blame them?
+It all worked out.
+Hah!
+I might even consider allowing them to look through the scope, but I must be extremely cautious in putting my precious instrument in the greasy hands of and on the greasy faces of…teenagers.

 We were...attacked.
+As all things in the Holt, it happened fast.
 Obviously, a Lurker.
 It was dark out and it was silent.
-I didn’t get to see who but it snatched one of the boys.
+I didn’t get to see who, but it snatched one of the boys.
 The rest split up and followed protocol.
 I could hear the girls whimpering in front of me.
 The other two boys were to my right...I needed to move.
-I grabbed one of the boys and whispered that I needed a distraction…I wasn’t sure he understood but there was no time.
+I grabbed one of the boys and whispered that I needed a distraction…I wasn’t sure he understood, but there was no time.
 I gave him the gun and slipped into the darkness.
 When the “sun sets” in the Holt, it gets so dark, so quickly.
-Like a candle going out.
+Exponentially, much like a candle flame running out of oxygen.
 The creature had probably stalked us for a while and was waiting for this exact moment.
 Pitch black...and then, through that darkness came a blinding spark of light.
 And then another.
-The jarring sound of the handgun echoed through the woods.
+The jarring sound of the handgun echoed through the branches.
 Lurkers are invulnerable to bullets.
-If you want to take them down, you have to get close and stick a blade between their tough barky plates...but the boy didn’t know that, and it was for the better.
+If you want to take them down, you have to get close and stick a blade between their tough bark plates...but the boy didn’t know that, and it was for the better.

-Against the bright flashes of the gunshots, I saw what looked like snapshots of the slender silhouette charging towards the gunfire.
-I sprinted towards it and, at the very last second, I jumped on its mossy back and barely clutched its throat from behind.
+Against the bright flashes of the gunshots, I saw what looked like snaps of the slender silhouette charging towards the gunfire.
+The girls were screaming.
+I sprinted towards it and at the very last second, jumped on its mossy back, barely clutching its throat from behind.
 From then on, it was easy work.
-The blade slid effortlessly between its wooden armor and into its soft, steaming flesh.
-It slowed down, then weakly threw its arms and legs around in a final attempt at running away and collapsed on its face, slinging me forwards.
+The blade slid effortlessly between its armor and into its soft, pathetic flesh.
+It slowed down and weakly threw its arms and legs around in a final attempt at running away , then collapsed on its face, slinging me forwards.

 I barely could get them to calm down and stop calling for their fallen friend.
 Especially her.
 The Lurker had...separated one of the couples.
-I was trying to find the correct words...to explain that he is gone and she should not make any more noise.
-She was putting the rest of us in serious danger.
+I was trying to find the correct order of words...to explain that he is gone and that she should not make any more noise, because she was putting the rest of us in serious danger.
 As if that mattered to her in that moment.
-As if anything I would have said could have changed that situation.
+As if anything I would have ever said could have changed that situation.
 It couldn’t have.
 It didn’t.

-We set up the camp almost immediately after.
-The others tried to stay awake but exhaustion got the best of them.
-She cried and cried...until she suddenly stopped.
+We waited, listened, then set up the camp at the top of the Vertical soon after.
+The others were traumatized and fought to stay awake.
+Exhaustion was indisputable, but fear was was the greater force that night.
+They sat in silence.
+The girl, she sobbed and sobbed...until she suddenly stopped.
 At first I thought she’d fallen asleep but instead she was just...staring.
-Looking into the darkness of the Holt with a blank, sterile expression on her face.
+Gazing into the darkness of the Holt below with a blank, sterile expression on her face.
 While looking straight into her eyes, I got up.
-I grabbed my scope and slowly made my way to the edge of camp, at the top of an enormous branch that curved back down into the darkness.
+I grabbed my scope and quietly made my way to the edge of our camp, at the top of an enormous branch that curved back down into the darkness.

 There I was.
 At the top of the world.
 My eyes took time to adjust to the distance.
-The scale of things didn’t seem all wrong from up there.
+From up there, the scale of things didn’t seem all wrong anymore.
 In the distance, clouds.

 I fucked up.